Comoé National Park, Ivory Coast - Things to Do in Comoé National Park

 Insider Tips

-Cell phone coverage is spotty to non-existent in most of the park, so inform contacts of your itinerary before entering.
-Digital detox.
+Cell phone coverage is virtually non-existent in most of the park, so let people know your planned return date and stick to it

 Explore Activities in Comoé National Park